Marker workflows

 Load or upload your marker database

-From the landing page, choose "Load demo workspace" to start with sample markers, or upload your own marker collection scanned with ColorBase.
+From the landing page, choose "Load demo workspace" to start with sample markers, or upload your own marker collection (CSV/JSON).
 The marker database is stored in session storage so it remains available across all ColorSpace tools.

 Upload a reference image

 Drag and drop or select an image file (JPG, PNG, WebP, or BMP up to 10MB).
-The Color Matcher displays your image on a canvas where you can extract colors in two ways.
+The Color Matcher displays your image on a canvas where you can click to extract specific colors.

-Click individual points on the image for manual sampling, or use Auto Palette mode to extract 3-8 dominant colors automatically using K-means clustering.
+Click individual points on the image for manual sampling.
 Each extracted color appears in the results list.

 Review Delta E matches